"And if he won't tell them?"

 - Agent327: The voluptuous Olga Lawina is a Swiss spy, who is very attractive and has rather large breasts.
 In the series she is a double spy, sometimes siding with Agent 327 but other times siding with the enemies, which makes her very unpredictable.

 - Lampshaded in Nikolai Dante.
 Nikolai's childhood friend, Lauren is his contact at a tavern.
 When Akita Sagawa's ninjas attack her, she notes that she should have dressed like a smelly old hag, but that vanity got the better of her and she feels that spies should be sexy and glamorous.
 Nikolai doesn't complain.

 - Kay-K from Double Duck, a very attractive spy.
-In her first apparation ( before her HeelFace Turn) she has no problem to use her beauty to manipulate male characters like Donald Duck.
-She was the criminal Red Primerose who introduce herself in the Agency replacing secretly the director Jay J..
+In her first appearance ( before her Heel–Face Turn) she has no problem using her beauty to manipulate male characters like Donald Duck.
+She was the criminal Red Primerose who introduced herself in the Agency replacing secretly the director Jay J.

 - Tintin and the Lake of Sharks: The housekeeper Madame Black is a female spy, but an old lady, this not exactly this trope.
 When Tintin catches ugly old housekeeper Madame Black red-handed, he tells her "Spies have changed a lot since Mata Hari, haven't they?"